 His and Caitria’s amusement grated against her.
 Faelan never blended into any crowd; his black hair, purple eyes, and handsomeness kept him secluded, even in the most populated square.
-He used it to advantage and hid in plain sight despite his appearance.
-She had never managed the knack of it.
+He used it to his advantage and hid in plain sight despite his appearance.
+She never managed the knack of it.

 Ciaran eyed the two other men.
 “I’ll introduce you.
 His initial impression of your House’s leadership is lacking, and you two are the ones who can alter his view.”

 “I need to change,” Lapis said abruptly.
 If she had to sit through an interrogation by her brother, she was damn well going to be comfortable.
-She remembered his forthright stare and guarded amusement as she tried to tell him that no, she had not gone to pick berries when there was a bear prowling about, and no, she had not gone to pick berries after her mother had demanded she remain in her room after some affront, and no, she had not gone to pick berries and drug a sniffling and sneezing Endre behind her . . .
+She remembered his forthright stare and guarded amusement as she tried to tell him that no, she had not gone to pick berries with a bear prowling about, and no, she had not gone to pick berries after her mother demanded she remain in her room after some affront, and no, she had not gone to pick berries and drug a sniffling and sneezing Endre behind her . . .

 Memories tumbled through her as the others left.
 She donned her darkest rebel clothes, bound her hair, and slipped her black hood far over her eyes.
 She still needed to hide, though she had no idea who, exactly, she hid from.
 Faelan?
 The traitor, definitely.
 And, perhaps, herself.